 Your home’s electrical outlets are probably not one of the features that you pay much attention to.
 However, if you take a closer look at the electrical outlets in your bathroom, you may find a “test” and “reset” button that you didn’t see before.

-If you’re like many homeowners, then this is probably the first time that you realized these buttons exist.
+If you’re like many homeowners, this is probably the first time you realized these buttons exist.
 These buttons signify that the outlet is a GFCI (ground fault circuit interrupter) outlet.

-GFCIs were designed specifically to help protect the outlets from the environment of the bathroom, which contains a lot of water and moisture.
+GFCIs, or ground fault circuit interrupters, were designed specifically to help protect the outlets from the bathroom environment, which contains a lot of water and moisture.
 As you know, water and electricity do not mix.

-Because of how effective they are against these situations, GFCI outlets are used anywhere where water might be an issue, including not just the bathroom, but also the kitchen and outdoor outlets.
+Because of their effectiveness against these situations, GFCI outlets are used anywhere where water might be an issue, including bathroom, kitchen, and outdoor outlets.

 The test and reset buttons are there to make sure the GFCI outlet is in working condition.
 The last thing you want is for something to be wrong with the outlet, which in turn could remove the safety mechanism that can help prevent deadly shocks from occurring should you accidentally get an electronic device wet.

 Using these features is incredibly easy.
 All you have to do to test the function of the GFCI outlet is to push the test button in.
 If the reset button pushes out as a result, then the GFCI is working as it should.
-Simply press the reset button back down and your set.
+Press the reset button back down, and you are set.